BAFTA TV Awards 2018: winners in full

 Ant and Dec’s Saturday Night Takeaway

-Britain’s Got Talent
+WINNER: Britain’s Got Talent

 Michael McIntyre’s Big Show